stefarine/smart_food_dispenser/deployment.md

 <img height=200 src="https://github.com/stefarine/smart_food_dispenser/assets/57952280/dd4f3ee6-42f4-44a9-9b82-dce23307b635">
 </br></br>

 Configure the function as you wish, change its name.
 Then delete all the code in *index.js* and copy/paste the code below instead.
 A copy of the code is available [here](Code/Cloud/laser-notif.js).
+Don't forget to replace the four variables between [] with your variables.

 ````
 const accountSid = [YOUR ACCOUNT SID] ;